Creating a Call-Center Bot with AWS Connect and Amazon Lex: It Can Speak, but Does It Understand?

-For the purposes of this project, we’ve selected a combination of three Amazon products: Connect, Lambda and Lex.
+For the purposes of this project, we’ve selected a combination of three Amazon products: Connect, Lambda, and Lex.

-Amazon Connect: How to use iT?
+Amazon Connect: How to Use It?

 The first thing we did was create a contact center using Amazon Connect, a platform specifically designated for building contact centers with all necessary general functionalities, even without programming skills.
 Using the drag-and-drop interface, you can quickly build a contact flow (this is how the system will guide the incoming calls).
-It looks like a block-schema that can be easily modified:
+It looks like a block schema that can be easily modified:

 By means of Amazon Connect we completed the following tasks:

 - Built interactive voice response (IVR) workflows.
-Depending on the possible scenario, each flow can redirect the user to other subflows basing on the user’s responses.
+Depending on the possible scenario, each flow can redirect the user to other subflows based on the user’s responses.
 Thus, it is easier to manage the flows.

 - Created and managed queues (specifying by agent skills, prioritizing and forwarding to the next available agent, placing on hold, etc.)